leesiongchan/mongodb-backup-s3/README.md

 `BACKUP_FOLDER`: - name of folder or path to put backups (eg `myapp/db_backups/`). defaults to root of bucket.

+`MONGODB_URI` - the connection string of your mongodb database

 `MONGODB_HOST` - the host/ip of your mongodb database

 `MONGODB_PORT` - the port number of your mongodb database